Skip to main content

 Last, Next

-When selecting these operators, you can specify a number of time units (day, week, month, year) to look back/look forward.
+When selecting these operators, you can specify the number of time periods (day, week, month, year) to look back/look forward.
 For example:

 • Last 180 days